DivanDesign/EvolutionCMS.snippets.ddSendFeedback/README.md

 ##### Senders → Telegram

 * `senders->telegram`
-	* Desctription: The sender parameters.
+	* Description: The sender parameters.
 	* Valid values: `object`
 	* Default value: —

 * `senders->telegram->botToken`
-	* Desctription: The bot token that will send a message, like `botId:HASH`.
+	* Description: The bot token that will send a message, like `botId:HASH`.
 	* Valid values: `string`
 	* **Required**

 * `senders->telegram->chatId`
-	* Desctription: ID of the chat to which the message will be sent.
+	* Description: ID of the chat to which the message will be sent.
 	* Valid values: `string`
 	* **Required**

 * `senders->telegram->textMarkupSyntax`
-	* Desctription: The syntax in which the message in `senders->telegram->tpl` is written.
+	* Description: The syntax in which the message in `senders->telegram->tpl` is written.
 	* Valid values:
 		* `'markdown'`
 		* `'html'`